mindersec/minder/docs/docs/getting_started/register_repos.md

 minder repo register --provider github --repo "owner:repo1,owner:repo2"
 ```

+A webhook will now be created in each repository that you've selected for registering with Minder.
+You should see a list of the repositories that have been registered.

+After registration, Minder will go through your existing profiles and apply them against these repositories.

-A webhook will now be created in each repository, and selected repositories will be considered registered within Minder.
-Any events that now occur in any registered repository will be sent to Minder, and processed accordingly.
+Any events that now occur in your registered repositories will be sent to Minder and processed accordingly.

 ## List and Get Repositories